FilipDominec/mpb-plotting/README.md

 ![1-D dielectric slab dispersion curves and corresponding modes](./example_1D_dielectric_slabs/EBars_eps100_R=10000_eps=2.png)

-For some physical background, see the and excellent book '''Photonic Crystals: Molding the Flow of Light'''  (freely available from http://ab-initio.mit.edu/book/)
+For some physical background, see the excellent book *Photonic Crystals: Molding the Flow of Light*  (freely available from http://ab-initio.mit.edu/book/)

 ## Requirements
 * unix-like environment with a bash-like shell